Predictive Communications for Low-Altitude Networks: Introduction

 \section{Introduction}

 The emergence of the low-altitude economy, an ecosystem of services conducted by \acpl{uav} and \ac{evtol} aircraft, is set to redefine urban and rural infrastructure \cite{SonLinWanSun:M25,JiaLiZhuLi:M25}.
 From automated logistics to real-time infrastructure inspection, these services depend on the seamless operation of extensive low-altitude networks.
-As these networks form a dynamic aerial layer above the terrestrial systems \cite{VaeLinZha:J24,SonZenYanRen:J25}, the critical role of a robust and intelligent wireless communication paradigm in low-altitude networks becomes paramount.
+As these networks form a dynamic aerial layer above the terrestrial systems \cite{VaeLinZha:J24,SonZenYanRen:J25}, {a communication paradigm that ensures efficient, reliable, and secure operation becomes paramount.}

 However, low-altitude networks present a unique hybrid challenge that is not addressed by existing paradigms.
 They are far more dynamic than conventional terrestrial networks \cite{SinKumMajSat:J25,HanJiaYu:J25}, with high-speed, 3D\footnote{Throughout this paper, we use the notation xD to denote an x-dimensional space.} mobility that induces drastic channel variations.
 However, they are more constrained and operate in a much more complex environment than satellite networks.
 While space systems \cite{HanXuZhaWan:J23, NtoTomRui:C24} benefit from near-perfect trajectory predictability in an electromagnetically sparse void, low-altitude aircraft face unpredictable wind, dynamic obstacles, and a dense, interference-coupled airspace that invalidates the assumptions of traditional satellite communication design.